Father Brian Schieber

 As I mentioned in my opening homily, let’s pray for each other during this time of transition.
 My experience is that change is always an opportunity for personal growth in trust and faith in God.
 God is with us and has many good things in store for us.
 I look forward to getting to know you and extend to all of you God’s blessings through the intercession of our patron, St. Michael the Archangel!

 Fr.
 Daniel Schmitz - Associate Pastor

 Hello again everyone!
-For those of you who missed our introductions, here are a few more details about myself:
+Here are a few details about myself:

 It seems fitting to first say that I love prayer!
 The union of a soul with God is marvelous to behold, especially when united in the Body of Christ during our public prayer, the Sacred Liturgy.
 I always love talking about the sacramental and devotional life, especially devotions to the Sacred Heart and the Holy Rosary.

 Some of my favorite hobbies include basketball (of course), reading (especially history), playing cards, and sharing meals with family and friends.
 As a brand new priest, it is hard to say what strengths I will offer to be blessings, and what weaknesses of mine you will have to endure that I ask your pardon for, but I am excited and grateful to Our Lord and our Blessed Mother for this opportunity.